Functional central limit theorems for rough volatility: Discrete convolution

 it is clear that this operator yields a complexity of order~$\Oo(n^2)$, which can be improved drastically. \begin{definition} The Discrete Fourier Transform (DFT) of a sequence $\cm:=\left(c_0,c_1,...,c_{n-1}\right)\in\mathbb{C}^n$ is given by

 and the Inverse DFT of~$\cm$ is given by

-\end{definition} In general, both transforms require a computational effort of order $\Oo(n^2)$, but the the Fast Fourier Transform (FFT) algorithm by Cooley and Tukey~\cite{Cooley-Tukey} exploit the symmetry and periodicity of complex exponentials of the DFT and reduces the complexity of both transforms to~$\Oo(n\log n)$. \begin{theorem} For $\am, \bm\in\RR^n$, the identity $(\am\ast \bm)=f\left(\widehat{f}(\am)\bullet\widehat{f}(\bm)\right)$ holds, with~$\bullet$ the pointwise multiplication. \end{theorem} This in particular implies that the complexity of the discrete convolution is reduced to~$\Oo(n\log n)$ by FFT.
+\end{definition} In general, both transforms require a computational effort of order $\Oo(n^2)$, but the Fast Fourier Transform (FFT) algorithm by Cooley and Tukey~\cite{CT65} exploits the symmetry and periodicity of complex exponentials of the DFT and reduces the complexity of both transforms to~$\Oo(n\log n)$. \begin{theorem} For $\am, \bm\in\RR^n$, the identity $(\am\ast \bm)=f\bigl(\widehat{f}(\am)\bullet\widehat{f}(\bm)\bigr)$ holds, with~$\bullet$ the pointwise multiplication. \end{theorem} This in particular implies that the complexity of the discrete convolution is reduced to~$\Oo(n\log n)$ by FFT.

 In Step~\ref{algo: step2} we may replace the evaluation points~$\gr$ by any optimal evaluation point $\{g\left(t_i^*\right)\}_{i=1}^n$ as in~\eqref{eq: optimal eval}.
-Many numerical packages offer a direct implementation of the discrete convolution such as the \texttt{numpy.convolve} function in the \texttt{NumPy} library of \texttt{Python}.
-The user then only needs to pass the arguments~$\gr$ and~$\xi_j$ to this function and Steps~\ref{algo: step3} and~\ref{algo: step4} are computed automatically (using efficient FFT techniques) by the package.
-Although the FFT step is the heaviest computation on the simulation of rough volatility models, the actual time grid~$\Tt$ is not specially large, i.e. $n<<1000$.
-Hence, it is not important to have the fastest possible FFT for very large~$n$, it is much more important for the implementation to be fast on small time grids.
+Many packages offer a direct implementation of the discrete convolution such as \texttt{numpy.convolve} in~\texttt{Python}.
+The user then only needs to pass the arguments~$\gr$ and~$\xi_j$, and Steps~\ref{algo: step3} and~\ref{algo: step4} are computed automatically (using efficient FFT techniques) by the function.
+Although the FFT step is the heaviest computation on the simulation of rough volatility models, the actual time grid~$\Tt$ is not specially large ($n\ll 1000$).
+Hence, the fastest FFT for very large~$n$ is not essential, as the implementation is run on smaller time grids.
 In this aspect we find that \texttt{numpy.convolve} is a very competitive implementation.